 GRANTS-IN-AID PROGRAM (GIAP).
-UP created the Grants-in-Aid Program (GIAP) to reduce the cost paid by students during enrollment, based on the household's paying capacity to which a student belongs.
+UP created the Grants-in-Aid Program (GIAP) to reduce the cost paid by students during enrollment based on the household's paying capacity to which a student belongs.
 Through the GIAP, UP may subsidize a portion of the full cost required during enrollment and, in some instances, grant additional subsidy to waive miscellaneous fees and grant monthly cash allowances.
-Please visit https://slasonline.up.edu.ph/ for more information about other learning assistance programs that are currently available.

 STUDENT AND GRADUATE ASSISTANTSHIPS (SAGA).
-The UP’s SAGA is a program for undergraduate (freshmen must have completed one semester of study in the CU) and graduate students to gain experiences on leadership and ethics in the workplace, in the course of assisting UP in fulfilling its teaching, research, and public service functions.
+The UP's SAGA is a program for upperclassmen and graduate students to gain experiences on leadership and ethics in the workplace; in the course of assisting UP in fulfilling its teaching, research, and public service functions.
 Student Assistants (SAs) are given allowances based on hours rendered: Currently at P60/hour for undergraduate students, P100/hour for MA/MS, and P140/hour for PhD.

 UP TUITION LOAN PROGRAM Students may avail of short-term loans through the Student Loan Board.
-Students must be settled before the end of the semester or trimester.
+Loans must be settled before the end of the semester or trimester.

 UP PRESIDENTIAL SCHOLARSHIP AND UP PRESIDENTIAL LEADERSHIP GRANT PROGRAMS.
 These programs are competitive scholarship programs awarded to students with outstanding academic accomplishments and leadership achievements.
 Undergraduate students with a general weighted average of at least a "1.75" and "2.75" are eligible to apply for the scholarships, respectively.
 The total number of scholars is limited to the number of slots that are vacant every academic year.

-Other scholarships, study grants, and awards donated by government and private companies or individuals, are also available.
+Other scholarships, study grants, and awards provided by government, private companies or individuals are also available.
+Please visit https://slasonline.up.edu.ph for more information.
 For inquiries, please email the UP System Office of Student Financial Assistance at [email protected], or check the websites of the Office of Student Affairs/Office of Scholarships and Student Services of the different UP campus units.